lichengzou0509/Academic-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Licheng Zou is now pursuing a neurobiology master degree at the University of Amsterdam.
-With a background in mathematics, he cultivated his interest in neuroscience on third year bachelor study and then finished three academic internships in Shanghai, Amsterdam and Barcelona.
-More recently, he is actively exploring the computational synaptic mechanisms underlying long-term memory representations inside hippocampus and olfactory circuits.
+I'm now pursuing a neurobiology master degree at the University of Amsterdam.
+With a background in mathematics, I gradually turned to computational neuroscience research from the third year bachelor study.
+More recently, I'm actively exploring the computational synaptic mechanisms underlying long-term memory representations inside hippocampus and olfactory circuits.

 {style="text-align: justify;"}